1986 Bangladeshi presidential election: Aftermath

-In November 1986, Parliament passed the seventh constitutional amendment bill, protecting Ershad and his regime from prosecution for actions taken under the years of military rule.
+In November 1986 Parliament passed the seventh constitutional amendment bill, protecting Ershad and his regime from prosecution for actions taken under the years of military rule.
 Martial law was subsequently lifted on 11 November.

-In July 1987, the opposition groups united to lead mass demonstrations and strikes in opposition to the Ershad regime.
+In July 1987 the opposition groups united to lead mass demonstrations and strikes in opposition to the Ershad regime.
 Ershad declared a state of emergency on 27 November.
 Parliament was dissolved on 6 December, and parliamentary elections were held in March 1988.
 All major political parties refused to participate resulting in a victory for Jatiya Party (Ershad).

-In 1988 Parliament passed the controversial eighth amendment to the Constitution, which made Islam the state religion, in contravention of the original secular nature of the Constitution.
+In 1988 Parliament passed the eighth amendment to the Constitution, which made Islam the state religion, in contravention of the original secular nature of the Constitution.

 In 1990 a popular mass uprising led by future Prime Ministers Khaleda Zia and Sheikh Hasina led to Ershad resigning from the Presidency, and the country returning to parliamentary democracy, with the Office of the President becoming a largely ceremonial one.